DataAnalystNereshit100/data-analytics-portfolio/README.md

 # data-analytics-portfolio
-ALL Project for the Data Analystic stored here to review and get back to feedback.
+ALL Project for the Data Analytics is stored here to review and get back to feedback.